moyano83/High-Performance-Spark/README.md

   Spark from shuffling the RDD being repeatedly joined.

 #### Partitioners and Key/Value Data
-An RDD without a known partitioner will assign data to partitions according only to the data size and partition size .
+An RDD without a known partitioner will assign data to partitions according only to the data size and partition size.
 For RDDs of a generic record type, repartition and coalesce can be used to simply change the number of partitions that the RDD uses, irrespective of the value of the records in the RDD.
 Repartition shuffles the RDD with a hash partitioner and the given number of partitions, coalesce is a special repartition that avoids a full shuffle if the desired number of partitions is less than the current number of partitions (if is more then is a repartition with